Jbleezy/BO1-Reimagined/README.md

 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * See if ChangeLevel() works in coop
 * Ray Gun: make sure ray gun isnt glitching out other AI types
+* See if turrets are still making damage markers in coop

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)